- Published on Friday, 28 May 2010 00:00

 Canterbury Observing Status

-Check here at 7:30pm on the night before travelling
+Please check here for status at 7:30pm on the night

 Observing status can be found in the forum, under the Observing Forum category by 19:30 on the evening of the session.
 The location of the meeting place can be found at the bottom of the "Events" page.
 Members of the public are very welcome to our observing sessions, meet at the location below.